Thabish-Kader/glb-upload/README.md

 # Upload GLB file

-Allow users to upload glb file in the canvas
+Allow users to upload glb file in the canvas.